NVIDIA/cloud-native-stack/install-guides/AWS_Ubuntu_Server_v5.0.md

 ![AWS_Configure_Instance_details](screenshots/AWS_Configure_Instance_details.png)

 `NOTE:` This guide uses a default network configuration to showcase a working setup.
 Your setup may require a different configuration.
-Ensure that you configure the network to align with your requirements so that NVIDIA NVIDIA NVIDIA NVIDIA Cloud Native Core can connect to your sensor (RTSP camera).
+Ensure that you configure the network to align with your requirements so that NVIDIA Cloud Native Core can connect to your sensor (RTSP camera).
 - Network: Use your default network or custom network configuration.
 - Subnet: Use the default subnet or custom subnet.

-Step 4: Modify the storage to at least 25GB for NVIDIA NVIDIA NVIDIA NVIDIA Cloud Native Core to work with the sample Intelligent Video Analytics Demo application.
+Step 4: Modify the storage to at least 25GB for NVIDIA Cloud Native Core to work with the sample Intelligent Video Analytics Demo application.
 Increase the storage to accommodate your requirements if you are using a different application.

 ![AWS_Add_Storage](screenshots/AWS_Add_Storage.png)

 Step 5: A good practice is to add tags to your instance so that you can quickly identify the purpose and details of each instance.

-- For example, key as Name and its value as NVIDIA NVIDIA NVIDIA NVIDIA Cloud Native Core_Location_N.
+- For example, key as Name and its value as NVIDIA Cloud Native Core_Location_N.

 ![AWS_Add_Tags](screenshots/AWS_Add_Tags.png)